Managing the details of your child check-in visitors

-However, you might like to send a more welcoming communication to visitors.
-This can easily be done by creating a Preset 'welcome' email (In Administrator > Presets), and then set that Preset as the "Success" confirmation email, which will be sent to visitor parents (if an email is supplied on the Visitor form).
-ChurchSuite will then add the personal data confirmation section to the end of your Preset email before sending.
+However, you might prefer to send a more welcoming message to your visitors.
+This can easily be done by creating a Preset 'visitor welcome' email (In Administrator > Presets) and then setting that preset as the "Success" Confirmation Email that is sent.
+ChurchSuite will automatically append the data submission confirmation to the end of your Preset email before sending.

 Importing child visitor information

 You may find it useful to be able to import your visitor data held in other systems or from past events or groups you've run.
 This will be useful if you're planning to use Child Check-in and you want those previous visitors to be able to check in easily without having to re-enter all their details again.
 Here's how to import child visitor information.